Heating and ventilation engineer

 Your tasks might include:

-installing and servicing heating and air conditioning systems
+installing and testing heating and ventilation systems in new buildings

 Green job